gomorpheus/morpheus-docs/release_notes/current.rst

 Fixes
 =====

+- Amazon: Fixed a potential backup and restore failure when using public images on "EC2 Instance" Instance type
 - Activity: Fixed an issue where Activity History details were not shown when activating the expansion arrow
 - Activity: Fixed loading issue with Activity History Details for some Activity types
 - Administration: Monitoring Settings: Fixed an issue where the validation error for monitoring availability timeframe could cause a 500 error